NiRuff/IntelliPy/README.md

 ### Usage

-IntelliyPy utilizes the Nosepoke.txt and Visit.txt file of an experiment.
+IntelliPy utilizes the Nosepoke.txt, Visit.txt and Animal.txt file of an IntelliCage experiment.
 These files can be extracted using the TSE Analyzer.
-Additionally, a Group Assignment file has to be created:
+Additionally, if new groups should be assigned that are not included in the Animal.txt file, a group assignment file can be created, in order to conduct new group-wise analyses or to specify the used sucrose label for sucrose preference experiments:

 ![Usage](https://user-images.githubusercontent.com/50486014/99260095-3c8c7c80-281b-11eb-8d59-d9ec71e55747.png)

 #### Create a group assignment file:
-A tab-separated text file (tsv) is necessary in order to tell IntelliPy, which Animal belongs to which group.
-It additionally contains information about the label given for sucrose - if Sucrose Preference experiments were performed.
+A tab-separated text file (tsv) can be used instead of the Animal.txt file for assigning new animal-group relationships.
+To address experiments with multiple conditions per animal, it is possible to relate an animal to more than one group.
+The group assignment file additionally contains information about the label given for sucrose if sucrose preference experiments were performed.
+It can be created as follows:
-You have to create this file for yourself in this manner:

 1)  Give the word **Label** followed by a tab followed by the label you chose for sucrose in line one.
 2)  Give the name of the first group followed by a tab and then all animals belonging to this group - also tab separated